SKCrawford/grammar-detector/README.md

     ---
     patterns:
-        - rulename: future simple be-going-to passive
+        - rulename: ditransitive
         # This is a list of 4 tokens minimum with some degree of recursivity
-        - tokens:
+          tokens:
             - {DEP: "nsubj"}
             - {OP: "*"}  # Indicates possible filler words between the tokens
             - {DEP: "ROOT"}